unixpickle/goule/README.md

     * Functionality: automatic relaunch, stop, start, status
  * Rewrite executable system to be nicer (once I know how)
  * Create tests for StoppableLock
+ * Add errors and launch/exit dates to ExecutableInfo

 ## Possible TODOs down the road